 Your current academic catalog available publicly on your vanity URL (year.catalog.institutionname.edu) or a Coursedog subdomain (institutionname.catalog.prod.coursedog.com).

 All of these locations are independent of one another, accessible via web, and editable via the Coursedog platform.

-There are two overarching types of URLs available for your catalogs: institution-based and Coursedog-based.
+There are two overarching types of URLs available for your catalogs: institution-based (vanity) and Coursedog-based.

-Every archived and preview catalog will need to use a Coursedog-based URL.
+Every preview catalog will likely need a Coursedog-based URL.

-For your current, public-facing academic catalog, you can choose between an institution-based or Coursedog-based URL.
+For your public-facing academic catalog, you can choose between an institution-based or Coursedog-based URL.

 Vanity URLs (also known as “custom” or “standalone”) include your institution’s domain as part of the URL, e.g. catalog.schoolname.edu.